 If you’re based in the Pacific Northwest, you can work with Orcasound in-person at a hackathon (see the Orcasound project at DemocracyLab).
-No matter where you are, you can join the Orcasound Slack, check out our Github repositories and Trello boards, and find a place to contribute your talents.
+No matter where you are, you can join the Orcasound Slack, check out our Github repositories and Trello boards, subscribe to the Orcasound dev email distribution list, and find a place to contribute your talents.
 We hope you will share your expertise and innovations with us, and maybe even earn your way into the Orcasound Hacker Hall of Fame!

 2020 highest priorities

-- optimize low-latency audio data acquisition and a Python-based upload script on the Raspberry Pi to improve player performance in the web-app;
+- optimize low-latency audio data acquisition and a Python-based upload script on the Raspberry Pi to improve player performance in the web-app [orcanode];

-- develop an administrative interface (login, CMS, detection moderation, notifications);
+- add features to the v1 administrative interface (login, CMS, detection moderation, notifications) [orcasite];

-- integrate a dynamic map view of hydrophone locations & activity into the UI;
+- integrate a dynamic map view of hydrophone locations & activity into the UI [orcamap];

-- clarify and begin implementing machine learning architecture and data pipelines; and,
+- begin implementing machine learning architecture and data pipelines [orcadata]; and,

-- test mechanisms for real-time analysis, including visualization of audio data as a spectrogram, annotations from human or machine classifications, and quantification of noise statistics.
+- prototype real-time analysis, including: visualization of audio data as a spectrogram; annotations from human or machine classifications; and quantification of noise statistics.

-You can make a charitable contribution to any of the current Orcasound network members, many of whom are 501c3 organizations.
-Tell them how you’d like to strengthen and grow the network, or ask about their on-going conservation or educational efforts.
+You can make a charitable contribution to any of the current Orcasound network members, many of which are 501(c)3 organizations.
+Tell them how you’d like to strengthen and grow the Orcasound’s physical hydrophone network and/or support their on-going conservation, research, or educational efforts.

 Funding history and acknowledgments